Ramgree/ase_exam_speedrun_guide/README.md

 ### Quick recap of setting up a phoenix project

+#### How to quickly get started?

+1. Copy base project
+2. Search for all base_project occurences and swap them out with your desired project name
+3. Search for all BaseProject occurences and swap them out with your DesiredProject name
+4. Search for all BaseProjectWeb occurences and swap them out with your DesiredProjectWeb name

 **Try not to run the commands with sudo, if possible.**

 #### How to create a phoenix project?(if you need it)